-No matter what type of runner you are, there's a smartwatch out there that can enhance your tracking experience.
-Whether you're looking for a budget-friendly option, you're casually tracking your progress, or you're busy gearing up for a triathlon, the options are endless.
-We've rounded up the best Garmin Forerunner models to help you decide which one is best for all of your running needs.
+No matter what type of runner you are, there's a Garmin Forerunner model with your name on it.
+As you may know, Garmin supplies some of the best fitness smartwatches out there.
+Whether you're seeking a budget-friendly couch-to-5K option or you're currently gearing up for a triathlon or marathon, Garmin has a range of options for nearly any price point.
+We've rounded up the best Garmin Forerunner models to help you decide which one is the right fit for all of your running needs.

-Sometimes, you want the basics without breaking the bank.
-The Garmin Forerunner 35 is the perfect solution.
-You'll get 9 days of juice with this model.
-It's got everything you need to keep track of your workouts, like GPS, heart-rate monitoring, and activity tracking.
+Sometimes, you want the basics without having to break the bank.
+The Garmin Forerunner 35 is a perfect choice.
+You get nine days of juice with this model.
+It will be easy to keep track of your workouts with key features, including onboard GPS, heart-rate monitoring, and activity tracking.
 It may not have advanced metrics, but for the low price, you can't beat it.
 You'll also have smartphone notifications on your wrist when your phone is connected.

 With a week of battery life, you can do a lot with the Garmin Forerunner 645 Music.
 This model is for versatile athletes who love running as well as other sports.
 It offers advanced running dynamics, including ground contact time balance, stride length, and vertical ratio.
 The other built-in activity profiles include cycling, swimming, strength training, and much more.
 Not to mention, you can store music on it for easy listening.

 Garmin watches have a ton of features, and it can be hard to keep track of what each watch can do.
 So we've poured over the specifications of every main Forerunner model still on the market, to show you what features you'll get (or miss out on) when you choose one!